rubendal/Sm4sh-Calculator/README.md

 Visualize launch trajectory, position per hitstun frame and distance launched in a graph

-* Each marker represents a frame in hitstun
+* Each marker represents each frame in hitstun
 * Line color represents vertical momentum
 * Yellow markers represents frames that hitstun can be cancelled by using an airdodge
 * Green markers represents frames that hitstun can be cancelled by using an aerial
-* X-axis can be inverted when launching opponents to the left
+* X-axis can be inverted to represent launching opponents to the left
 * X-axis can be used to represent a surface, showing traction effects (Grounded meteors not implemented)

 ## Issues